ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The plugin name is now provided as compiler definition ELEKTRA_PLUGIN_NAME via CMake.
 See [#1042](#1042) .*(Peter Nirschl)*
 - We added a [CMake find module for GLib](https://master.libelektra.org/cmake/Modules/FindGLib.cmake).
 The module makes sure you can compile and link [IO GLib](https://www.libelektra.org/bindings/io_glib) on macOS. *(René Schwaiger)*
+- The CMake find module [`FindLibOpenSSL.cmake`](https://master.libelektra.org/cmake/Modules/FindLibOpenSSL.cmake) does not require
+  `pkg-config` anymore.
+The updated code also fixes some linker problems on macOS (and probably other operating systems too), where the build system is not able to link to OpenSSL using only the name of the OpenSSL libraries. *(René Schwaiger)*
 - We now use the [official CMake find module for `iconv`](https://github.com/Kitware/CMake/blob/master/Modules/FindIconv.cmake).
 This update fixes linker problems with the [`iconv`](http://libelektra.org/plugins/iconv) and [`filecheck`](http://libelektra.org/plugins/filecheck) plugin on FreeBSD 12. *(René Schwaiger)*